Mature Masculine

 Setting Intention

 The Manipulator sets hidden intentions, using focused will for personal gain at others' expense.
 The Dummy acts without intention.
 He lets circumstances push him around like a leaf in the wind.
+He drifts from one reaction to the next, never choosing a direction.
 The Mature Magician sets clear, conscious intentions and aligns his actions with them.

 What Intention Is

 Intention is more than a goal or a wish.
-It is something deeper and more fundamental:
+It runs deeper:

 Intention is the ancestor of every action.
 Before the Magician moves, he knows where he's going and why.